-SLA is another example of building a model layer by layer, but instead of extruding molten plastic through a nozzle, the process requires a liquid plastic resin called a photopolymer which is then cured by an ultraviolet (UV) laser.
+SLA is another example of building a model layer by layer.
+Instead of extruding molten plastic through a nozzle, the SLA rapid prototyping process requires a liquid plastic resin called a photopolymer.
+This photopolymer material is then cured by an ultraviolet (UV) laser to form a solid geometry.
 This process is even more comparable to a CNC operation as the SLA machine requires an excess amount of photopolymer to complete the print.
 The common g-code format is used to translate the CAD model into assembly instructions for the printer.

 An SLA machine typically stores the excess photopolymer in a tank below the print bed.
 As the print process continues, the bed is lowered further into the tank curing each layer consecutively along the way.
 Once the final layer is complete the bed is raised out of the tank, exposing the solid 3D model.
 This part is then rinsed with a liquid solvent to remove any photopolymer that was not cured.

-Resolution of SLA rapid prototyping varies from 0.05mm to 0.15mm with the industry average tolerance around 0.1mm.
-On average this is significantly more precise than FFF and is the preferred rapid prototyping solution when extremely tight tolerances are required.
+Resolution of SLA rapid prototyping varies from 0.05mm to 0.15mm with the industry average tolerance around 0.05mm.
+On average this is significantly more precise than FFF.
+Therefore, SLA is the preferred rapid prototyping solution when extremely tight tolerances are required.
 This is mainly because the cross sectional area of the laser can easily be made smaller than the extruder nozzle in the FFF method.